nllz/IRTF-HRPC/draft-quichr.md

 * Examine the opportunity to translate the QUIC specification into other languages.

-* Discuss how it would be viable to make tooling for running QUIC servers openly available.
+* Discuss the viability to make tooling for running QUIC servers openly available."

 * Observe and iteratively assess the implications of QUIC on the power relations between end user on one end of the spectrum, and network operators and service providers on the other one.

 Acknowledgements
 ================

-We thank (in alphabetical order) Mike Bishop, dkg, Jana Iyengar, Mirja Kuehlewind, Mark Nottingham, Martin Thomson, and Brian Trammell for their generous contribution to our research and review.
+The authors thank (in alphabetical order) Mike Bishop, dkg, Jana Iyengar, Mirja Kuehlewind, Mark Nottingham, Martin Thomson, and Brian Trammell for their generous contribution to our research and review.
 This document does not necessarily reflect their opinion, but solely that of the authors.

 Security Considerations
 ========================

 As this draft concerns a research document, there are no security considerations.

 IANA Considerations
 ==========================

 This document has no actions for IANA.

-Research Group Information
+Review Team Information
 ==========================

 The discussion list for the Human Rights Review Team  is located at the e-mail address <hr-rt@irtf.org>.
 Information on the group and information on how to subscribe to the list is at